Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 ```
 It's go time!

-SendVelo is now live on Product Hunt:
+Thumbway is now live on Product Hunt:
 👉 [PRODUCT HUNT LINK]

 If you have 30 seconds: